dryrain39/SolCleaner/README.md

 ## Use
 1. Run script.
 2. If you ran first, You must have enter auth code that is Telegram service sent
-3. Enter command what you want
+3. Enter command what you want to any channels

 ## Available Commands
 ### '#솔클리너'